 Epilepsy cannot be controlled – A vast majority of people with epilepsy find their seizures can be controlled with the right treatment.
 Medication is enough to control seizures in more than 70% of cases.
 For others, surgery or implantable devices may be an option depending on what part of the brain is affected.

 Epilepsy is a mental illness – epilepsy is a broad term that applies to a wide range of seizure and epileptic disorders.
 Though they have often been associated with issues of trauma and head injury, these kinds of incidents only cover a fraction of all epileptic cases.
-While epilepsy itself is not a mental illness, it is often associated with mental illness, making it highly burdensome to live with.
+While epilepsy itself is not a mental illness, it is often associated with also having a mental illness, making it highly burdensome to live with.